2026 GCLR Graduate Student Conferece:

 Jan Matejko iconic painting features Stańczyk, jester of King Sigismund the Old of Poland's court, at a ball.
 He sits in despair as laughter occurs around him, having reading the news that Poland has lost Smolensk to the Grand Duchy of Moscow in war.
 Stańczyk's reflects on this loss, while the court continues their party.

-These topics represent the ingrained performances of morality that shape both everyday and academic life as we balance socialized behavior with comedic instinct.
+Humor, comedy, and play represents the ingrained performances of morality that shape both everyday and academic life as we balance socialized behavior with comedic instinct.
 The tensions of Academia—the barrage of critical symposiums on existential issues, the weight of global and local tragedies, and the looming threats to academic autonomy and funding—create daily moral dilemmas.
+These dilemmas point to the fundamental paradox of comedy and despair at the heart of humor studies.
+Our 2026 program invites our UCSB community to reflect on the humor in your work and lives, and asks you to join our scholars in discuss the stakes of laughing—or not laughing—in these times of crisis.

 Dr. Dorota Dutsch, University of California Santa Barbara